sarahmonster/hire-sarah/_projects/navigation-menu-block.md

 {% include portfolio-panel.md
   metadata="Prototyping"
-  heading="Spending a lot of time in Figma" content="We brought our best ideas together into a Figma protoype and an initial proposal." image="/assets/img/navigation-menu-block/prototype.gif" alt="Animation of prototyped navigation menu block interface and interaction."
+  heading="Spending a lot of time in Figma" content="After exploration, discussions, and iterations, we brought our best ideas together into a [clickable Figma prototype](https://www.figma.com/file/FvlTIGvEnr5nbDoLxbOjNn/Navigation-Menu-Block-Combined-Prototype?node-id=162%3A2520) and a [written proposal](https://make.wordpress.org/design/2019/02/26/proposal-navigation-menu-block/), presented with background, guiding principles, a UX flow diagram, mockups, an open request for structured feedback." image="/assets/img/navigation-menu-block/prototype.gif" alt="Animation of prototyped navigation menu block interface and interaction."
 %}